 The lower opening, or neck of the womb, is called the cervix.
 This is the opening through which the blood travels from the womb to the outside during a period.
 It stretches wide open during childbirth.

 The cervix sits at the top of a muscular tube called the vagina.
-This is a passage through which the blood passes during a period, and a baby during childbirth.
-Also when a baby is first conceived, the sperm from a man's penis gets to the cervix during sex, when the man's penis is in the woman's vagina.
+This is a passage through which the blood passes during a period, and this also stretches during childbirth.
+During sexual intercourse when a penis is in the vagina, sperm is released from the penis and can enter the cervix into the womb.
+If there is an egg there, it can lead to a pregnancy.

 The ovaries are two oval-shaped organs connected to the upper part of the womb on either side by the Fallopian tubes.
 Ovaries produce eggs and release them (where they are passed through the Fallopian tubes to the womb) in a monthly process called ovulation.
 The ovaries also produce the female hormones, oestrogen and progesterone.